Service Status: All Systems Operational — Safeguarded by our multi-cloud infrastructure.

 Match Types

-When viewing detailed results, you’ll see different types of matches:
+When viewing detailed results, you'll see different match types:

 Viewing Match Details

-1. Click “View Results” button next to any [MATCH] status
+Click "View Results" next to any [MATCH] status.
+A scrollable popup shows:

 Multiple Matches

-If one person matches multiple offender records, each match will be shown as a separate card in the details window.
+If one person matches multiple offender records, each match is shown as a separate card in the details window.

 Table Navigation